MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/connectors.md

 ### Provider file

 An experimentation provider file is required to initialize a connector.
 It also enables the connector to interact with Commerce site builder to present a list of available experiments that are configured in your third-party experimentation service.
-The name of the provider file is in the format **&lt;CONNECTOR\_NAME&gt;.provider.ts**.
+The name of the provider file is in the format **\<CONNECTOR\_NAME\>.provider.ts**.

 The provider file should implement the following interface.